pacanada/codex-light/README.md

 # codex-light

-Project to explore how to recreate a (super) light version of codex, only for python programming language
+Project to explore how to recreate a (super) light version of codex, only for python programming language.

+WIP

 ## Quickstart